Operating While Intoxicated

 Can I take my alcohol assessment at any assessment facility?

-- No. The alcohol assessment must be taken at within the county you reside.
+- No. The alcohol assessment must be taken within the county you reside.
 For authorized assessment centers please see: Wisconsin Alcohol Assessment Directory